START Program (Short Term Adolescent Residential Treatment)

 Referrals are accepted from any service providers, juvenile courts, court referral programs, the Department of Human Resources, schools, parents, relatives, physicians, or others when consumers meet the criteria of having a substance use issue identified.
 To make a referral, a full clinical assessment is required (Alabama Department of Mental Health approved form required).
 Additional requirements prior to admission include a physical examination which includes a TB screen, STD screen, and pregnancy testing.
 Download a physical exam form.

-The only costs to the consumer include a one-time non refundable $100 admission fee and a $25 over-the-counter medicine fee.
 Each consumer is responsible for her own personal items needed at the program.
 All medical costs related to physical issues, including medication, are the responsibility of the consumer or her family, as well as the cost of any damage to START property.

 - Must be willing to participate in treatment program.